openspending/os-cli/README.md

 * The current working directory
 * The executing user's $HOME
-* If not found, an error will be raised
+* If not found, services that require settings from the config file will fail.

+A config file looks something like this:

 ```
 # .openspendingrc